Sexual reproduction

 This figure shows the process of spermatogenesis.
 The panel on the left indicates the formation of spermatozoa through meiosis.
 The micrograph on the right shows a section of the testis where spermatogenesis occurs.
 Image credit: Openstax, Anatomy and Physiology.
 Distributed under the Creative Commons Attribution 3.0 Unported license.

-• Midpiece: the midpiece contains mitochondria (50-75 mitochondria per cell).
-They provide energy for movement.
+Midpiece: The midpiece contains mitochondria (50-75 per cell), which provide energy for movement.

 The sperm cell is motile and can move independently.
-Once released, the cell moves by the beating of the flagella.
-Sperm cells are chemically attracted to the egg cells – they detect gradients of molecules released from the egg cell’s outer membranes.
+Once released, the cell moves by beating the flagella.
+Sperm cells are chemically attracted to the egg cells—they detect gradients of molecules released from the egg cell's outer membranes.
 This type of movement is called chemotaxis.
 Also, unlike bacterial cells, sperm cells generally move in a circular or spiral trajectory (not a straight trajectory).

 A model of sea urchin sperm motility, showing a spiral trajectory.
 Image credit: Alvarez L, Dai L, Friedrich BM, Kashikar ND, Gregor I, Pascal R, Kaupp UB.
 The rate of change in Ca2+ concentration controls sperm chemotaxis.
 Journal of Cell Biology.
 2012;196(5):653-63.